 1. Were any adverse environmental impacts identified in any other compliance review portion of this project's total environmental review?

-No adverse environmental impacts were identified in the project's total environmental review.
+The project is located in a potential Environmental Justice area.
+However, no adverse environmental impacts were identified in the project's total environmental review.
 The project is in compliance with Executive Order 12898.

-EJ Mapper.png
+EJ Map.png